WrightGroupSRI/dicom_art/README.md

 A concrete example of the use of `DicomPlotter` can be found in `cathy/cli.scatter` where it is used to draw catheter coordinates on top of a dicom image.

+A concrete example of the use of `CinePlotter` can be found in the `vmapgate` project where it is used to draw catheter coordinates on top of the CINE slice with the correct slice location and cardiac phase.